 Yes, of course.
 That doesn’t change the fact it’s your thoughts about the traffic jam that create the anger.
 Thoughts create chemicals in your brain to make you feel angry.
 A different set of thoughts would create different emotions.
 It’s your thoughts about the traffic jam that make you angry; not the traffic jam itself.

 Remember Sue and Cath, sacked from their jobs?
-They had the same problem, but responded differently.
+They had the same problem but they responded differently.
 When Sue thinks, ‘A new chapter in my life begins’ she creates in her brain the chemicals of boldness and curiosity.
 When Cath thinks, ‘This is awful’ she creates the chemicals of fear and despair.

 I’m not saying Cath should think differently.
 For all we know she might have fourteen children to feed and no prospects of another job.
 She would have every right to be upset.
 Nevertheless, if she knew she was creating her distress she would have a better chance of coping with the situation.
 She would begin to draw on her inner resources.
 She would still feel distressed, but be less likely to be broken by the experience.